material-spirit/mdc-utility-styles/README.md

 ### Class naming

 Class names are basically the same as in Bootstrap, with a little bit of MDC flavor.
-Lets review an example: `.mdx-d--flex-desktop`:
+Lets review an example.

+`.mdx-d--flex-desktop`:
 1. Class name starts with `.mdx-` prefix. _mdx_ stands for _Material Design Extensions_.
 Having prefix makes it easy finding all usages of this package.
 2. `d--flex` corresponds with Bootstrap's [`d-flex`](https://getbootstrap.com/docs/5.0/utilities/display/).
 But since we follow BEM naming, we separate `flex` with double dash.
 BEM naming is used to be inline with other MDC packages.
 3. At the end there is optional `-desktop`, `-tablet` or `-phone`.
 It is basically similar to `lg`, `md` and `sm` in Bootstrap, but follows MDC pattern for naming such classes.